Spreading primitive groups of diagonal type do not exist: Non-abelian finite simple groups and groups of diagonal type

 \subsection{Acknowledgements}

 This work forms part of an Australian Research Council Discovery Project DP200101951.
 We thank Tim Burness for drawing our attention to the result \cite[Theorem 3.1]{burnesssoluble}, which helped us to resolve the $\mathbb{M}$ case of Theorem~\ref{thm:intersecting}.
+We also thank the referee for some helpful suggestions.